Overview

 - Endorse and effectively implement the Political Declaration on Strengthening the Protection of Civilians from the Humanitarian Consequences Arising from the Use of Explosive Weapons in Populated Areas (EWIPA), including by discontinuing the use of heavy explosive weapons in populated areas, taking additional precautions to ensure that explosive weapons do not strike educational infrastructure, health infrastructure, and other infrastructure critical to the survival and well-being of the civilian population, disseminating the policy nationally, and instituting policy review processes to identify the extent to which the Political Declaration is being successfully implemented.

-- Refrain from transferring arms to other states when there is an overriding risk that the arms will be used to commit or facilitate violations of IHL, and consider how to prevent arms transfers from creating other risks to civilians.
+- Refrain from transferring arms to other states when there is an overriding risk that the arms will be used to commit or facilitate violations of IHL and consider how to prevent arms transfers from creating other risks to civilians.

 - Create or strengthen national legislation regulating mercenaries as well as PMSCs based on established international instruments and guidance.
+Support UN-led efforts to develop a new international framework for the regulation, monitoring and oversight of PMSCs.

 - Prioritize preventive action, including institutional capacity-building at the national level for the regulation of PMSCs in fragile and conflict-affected contexts.